RAK Studios

 RAK Studios is a recording studio complex, with residential facilities, used by Rak Records, and located near Regent's Park in central London, England.
-It was founded in 1976 by English record producer Mickie Most.
+It was founded in 1976 by the English record producer Mickie Most.

 History

 The RAK complex resides within a Victorian building that was once a school and church hall before being owned by ATV and used for television program rehearsals before becoming RAK Studios in 1976.

 RAK has four recording rooms.
 Studios 1 and 2 house API mixing consoles; Studio 3 has a vintage Neve VRP Legend console (previously at Abbey Road Studios' Studio 2); and Studio 4 is a 9.1.4 Atmos Room with Genelec system, which also operates a comfortable stereo mix and production room.